 About Gregory Douglass

-Gregory’s own patrons funded his latest Live From The Chapel project – a live album and video “rockumentary” concert.
-Every song from My Hero, The Enemy was performed live at The Chapel in San Francisco, CA specifically for this project.
+Gregory’s own patrons funded his Live From The Chapel project – a live album and video “rockumentary” concert.
+Every song from his album My Hero, The Enemy was performed live at The Chapel in San Francisco, CA specifically for this project.

 Praise